What is Organizational Culture: Everything You Need to Know

-While organizational culture can be its own entity, it is often shaped or overlaps with the culture of those in the organization, as well as the culture surrounding the organization.
+While organizational culture can be its own entity, it is often shaped by or overlaps with the culture of those in the organization, as well as the culture surrounding the organization.
 This can make maintaining an organizational culture difficult if the culture is immersed in national, local, and regional cultures as well.

-It is hard to make assessments of organizational cultures as these cultures are constantly adapting and evolving to work in the cultures that surround them, as well as the changes in company goals and visions itself.
+It is hard to make assessments of organizational cultures, as these cultures are constantly adapting and evolving to work in the cultures that surround them, as well as the changes in company goals and visions itself.

 Characteristics of an Organizational Culture

-Company or organizational cultures that put a higher value on innovation are more likely to encourage their employees to be innovative and take risks in regards to their job.
+Company or organizational cultures that put a higher value on innovation are more likely to encourage their employees to be innovative and take risks in regard to their job.
 Those organizational cultures that put a lower interest in innovation will expect their employees to continue to perform their job the same way as they were trained without looking for ways to improve job performance.

 Other types of organizational cultures that exist in many companies include:

-- Attention to detail – Organizational cultures that promote attention to detail are often referred to as precision orientation, and involves an organization that will dictate the degree to which all employees are expected to work.
+- Attention to detail – Organizational cultures that promote attention to detail are often referred to as precision oriented, and involves an organization that will dictate the degree to which all employees are expected to work.
 Those that do not put a value on attention to detail will not require as many specifics in the work environment.

 - Emphasis on outcome – Otherwise known as achievement oriented, this type of organizational culture will focus on the results and not necessarily how the results are achieved.
 This might include a company that demands sales people to do whatever it may take to close a deal.